 Reciprocity tests wealth.
 If you were the worker, would the wage and conditions be fair?
 If you were the customer, would the product respect your agency?
 If you were the community, would the enterprise strengthen or drain local life?
 If you were the future generation, would you inherit assets or damage?
 Role reversal reveals whether wealth creation is actually contribution.

 Integrity requires owners, investors, professionals, and workers to tell the truth about value.
-A person should not claim contribution where gain came mainly from leverage, luck, inheritance, or public systems.
+A person should not claim contribution where gain came mainly from market power, luck, inheritance, or public systems.
 Gratitude does not erase responsibility.
 Wealth received through inheritance, market timing, family stability, public infrastructure, or others' labor should be stewarded with humility.

 Wealth increases power.
 Power can be used to build or dominate.
 A wealthy person may influence wages, rents, politics, culture, education, charity, and family dynamics.
 Wealth can open doors and silence criticism.
 The steward of wealth must therefore accept more scrutiny, not less.
 Greater capacity means greater responsibility for consequences.